How To Buy

 1. Communication Protocol: The main difference between RTUs and PLCs is their communication protocols.
 RTUs are mostly preferred in distributed SCADA systems.
 For this reason, RTUs are preferred in systems where data security and reliability are sensitive, since going to the field in case of possible errors or malfunctions in distributed structures increases operational costs.
 They have communication standards developed according to this need, such as DNP3, IEC61850, IEC60870-5-104, IEC60870-5-101, IEC60870-5-101, MQTT.
 PLCs are preferred to be used within a certain location.
 Therefore, they do not need the above communication protocols.
 Speed is the most important preference in the communication of PLC products.
 For this reason, communication protocols such as MODBUS, PROFIBUS, PROFINET, ETHERNET IP, ETHERCAT, and BACNET are generally preferred by PLCs.

-Cost Differences between PLC and RTU Devices
+Cost Differences Between PLC and RTU Devices

 The cost of RTUs and PLCs depends on the intended use and the number of inputs they can control.
 PLCs generally offer more functionality, so they can be more expensive than RTUs in systems with complex programming needs.
 However, in systems where there is a need for high data security and reliability, RTUs can offer a more cost-effective solution.